 Biography

 Originally from Belgium, Desmet relocated to the San Francisco Bay Area and earned his B.A. in Photography from Southern New Hampshire University.
 Over the years, he has developed a practice grounded in traditional darkroom techniques.
-For Desmet, a photograph is incomplete until it takes shape in the darkroom, where the nuance of tone and contrast brings emotional resonance and visual clarity to his vision.
+For Desmet, a photograph is incomplete until it takes shape in the darkroom, where the nuance of tone and contrast brings emotional resonance and visual clarity to his work.

-Having traveled to Japan over thirty times since 2006, Desmet has developed a deep connection to the country’s culture and landscapes.
+Having traveled to Japan over thirty times since 2006, Desmet has developed a deep connection to the country’s culture.
 His Japanese-themed projects, including Portraits of Maiko, reflect a sensitivity to fleeting moments and cultural transitions, often capturing scenes on the edge of disappearance.
-Whether photographing Kyoto’s geiko apprentices, Tokyo’s vanishing marketplaces, or California’s fog-shrouded hills, Desmet's work embodies a timeless quality that transcends place.
+At the core of Desmet’s practice is a reverence for simplicity and stillness.
+His images encourage a slowed way of seeing—an invitation to recognize the quiet beauty in impermanence.

 Artist Statement